bitcoin-computer/docs/api.md

 Please note that modules are currently not encrypted, even if objects that use them have the ``_readers`` property set.

-Previously this function was called ``export`` but this name is deprecated now.
+Previously this function was called ``export`` but this name is deprecated since version 0.16.0.

 ### load